holopoj/holopoj.github.io/_posts/2017-03-03-Set-Compression-II.md

 = -((1/6 \times 4) \times 1.79 + 1/3 \times 1.10)
 \approx 1.56
 $$
 Since we need to encode two elements, total message length will be $$2 \times 1.56 = 3.12$$.
 So we did in fact save some bits over the encoding scheme that treats each letter equally likely.
+So what was different between these scenarios?
+In the first, we assumed the only information we shared with the sender ahead of time was the alphabet.
+In the second, we assumed we also shared knowledge about the probabilities of each letter.
+However, you may have noticed, we ignored updated information we had about the second set item, once we already decoded the first item.
+If the first item decoded was a 'D', then there is no way the second item can be an 'A', or a 'B'.
+Let's determine the expected encoding length for messages when we take advantage of this observation.

 KL Divergence